 How much are high turnover, operational and customer service problems, low productivity, and waste costing you?
 What would your performance look like if you tackled some of these obstacles through good jobs?

 Investing in your workforce is no simple feat, with labor expenses often accounting for more than 10% of retailers’ revenues.
-However, cutting labor costs through low wages, insufficient benefits, and lack of training can have serious implications on your staff ’s productivity, turnover, commitment, levels of customer service—and therefore your bottom line.
+However, cutting labor costs through offering low wages, providing insufficient benefits, and having a lack of training opportunities can have serious implications on your staff ’s productivity, turnover, commitment, levels of customer service—and therefore your bottom line.

 According to Zeynep Ton of The Good Jobs Institute, “When retailers view labor not as a cost to be minimized but as a driver of sales and profits, they create a virtuous cycle.
 Investment in employees allows for excellent operational execution, which boosts sales and profits, which allows for a larger labor budget, which results in even more investment in store employees.”

 It’s a competitive advantage